I will also speak of Your testimonies before kings and shall not be ashamed.

 Some of us are like ancient warriors; we like to go into battle singing songs about our exploits.
 These songs encourage and motivate us to focus on the task at hand.
 There is something about music that motivates us and gives us joy.
 For a follower of Christ, this makes sense.
 Singing songs of worship helps us to be encouraged and motivated in our walk with God.
 The difference in these songs is the lyrics are focused on God.
 We also receive joy in the song.
 What songs are you singing as you face the day?

 Whatever you do, do your work heartily, as for the Lord rather than for men, 24 knowing that from the Lord, you will receive the reward of the inheritance.
 It is the Lord Christ whom you serve.

 One of the keys to being successful is the ability to work wholeheartedly.
 A person who does not give his total effort will not achieve much and will not draw praise from those around him.
 A person is at his best when he gives his wholehearted effort.
 The same is true for a follower of Christ.
 A Christian who puts no effort into following Christ gains no praise from Christ.
 A follower of Christ who gives a wholehearted effort will gain praise and recognition.
 Are you wholeheartedly following Christ?

 October 12 YOUR REWARD

 The Lord is my portion; I have promised to keep Your words.

-Whether we admit it or not we all perform for a reward.
-For some, it is simply the joy of winning a game; for others, it is the applause of fans, a trophy, or just to be noticed.
+Whether we admit it or not, we all perform for a reward.
+It is simply the joy of winning a game; for others, it is the applause of fans, a trophy, or just to be noticed.
 Anyone who is not seeking a reward tends to perform poorly.
 The same is true for Christians.
 For a Christian, the reward can be blessings, but the ultimate reward is Christ himself.
 If a Christian focuses on anything else, it becomes an idol.
 A Christian needs to know what his reward is.
 What is your reward?

 1 Thessalonians 5:4-28